 Cursor Enterprise vs. Superblocks: How do they complement each other?

-Here’s a side-by-side look at key features of Cursor and Superblocks for enterprise use:
+Here’s a side-by-side look at key features of Cursor and Superblocks:

 Final thoughts: Is Cursor Enterprise good for teams?